 Women who fantasize about rape, and who (presumably) lack histories of sexual violence, are described by sex researchers as using these fantasies to let go of control.
 Professor Chivers asserted, “It’s the wish to be beyond will, beyond thought….
 To be all in the midbrain.”14 Similarly, psychology professor Marta Meana claimed, “Women want to be thrown up against a wall but not truly endangered.
 Women want a caveman and caring.”15 Whereas some women no doubt want exactly what Professors Chivers and Meana claim, to think that rape fantasies function differently in women with histories of sexual violence compared to women who lack such histories seems naive.
 Furthermore, this assumption would ignore the wise and enduring principle of Ockham’s razor, that the simplest explanation of any phenomenon is likely the best one.

-Given the enduring threat of gender-based violence, and the equally enduring stigmatization of survivors of traumas like rape and other forms of sexual abuse, it is important to consider how fear of these pervasive threats have been managed over millenia, and what adaptations have resulted that increased the likelihood of survival.
+Given the enduring threat of gender-based violence, and the equally enduring stigmatization of survivors of traumas like rape and other forms of sexual abuse, it is important to consider how fear of these pervasive threats have been managed over millenia, and what adaptations have resulted that increase the likelihood of survival.
 How do women learn ways to protect themselves and their children from sexual violence when there is little discussion of these topics?
 The answer is through our imaginations.

-Carl Gustave Jung wrote that dreams “…are the language used in the lifelong dialogue proceeding nightly between the ego and the unconscious: they are the means by which the individual becomes psychically related to the life cycle of the species.”16 For women, especially in the first decades of our lives, we must contend with the pervasive threat of rape and other forms of sexual abuse.
+Carl Gustave Jung wrote that dreams “…are the language used in the lifelong dialogue proceeding nightly between the ego and the unconscious: they are the means by which the individual becomes psychically related to the life cycle of the species.”16 For women, especially in the first decades of our lives, we must contend with the pervasive threat of rape and other forms of sexual trauma.
 Sexual fantasies of rape may be one way to come to terms with this threat, while remaining a sexual being.

 Collectively, women have had to adapt to societies in which sexual violence can happen to any woman, at any time, even (or especially) in her most intimate relationships.
 This has consequences for all aspects of ourselves — our bodies, thoughts, emotions, and even our fantasies.
 Rather than a release of inhibitions as some researchers suggest, sexual fantasies of rape release women from the stress related to living in societies where violence against women is ubiquitous.